RosettaCommons/documentation/coupled-moves.md

 ## [5.1] Basic command-line

-Coupled Moves has a large number of options, and running the basics as in Examples 1 and 2 will set many defaults which are explained in later sections.
+Coupled Moves has a large number of options, and running these basic  examples relies on many defaults, which are explained in the advanced sections.

 ### [5.1.1] Command-line: Protein only